Reverse Mortgage during Retirement- Pros and Cons

 The maximum amount one can avail is Rs.
 50 lakhs to Rs.
 2 Cr.
 The amount differs from bank to bank.

 The minimum duration of this loan is 10 years and the maximum is 15 to 20 years, again depends on the bank.

-In case of a lump sum, not more than 50% of the property value is given as the loan.
-The lump sum payment is approved by the bank only in case of medical emergency of the borrower, borrower’s spouse or any dependent.
+In the case of a lump sum, not more than 50% of the property value is given as the loan.
+The lump-sum payment is approved by the bank only in case of medical emergency of the borrower, borrower’s spouse, or any dependent.

 The property revaluation is done at the end of every 5 years.
 If the price of the property increases, the borrower is eligible for an additional loan.

-One has to make a will to avail a reverse mortgage.
+One has to make a will to avail of a reverse mortgage.